wp-plugins/gallery-images/readme.txt

 ==Step 1.
 Adding a Image Gallery==

-Huge-IT Image Gallery > Add New Gallery
+Huge-IT Image Gallery > Add New Image Gallery

 Add Images.
 Use the standard WordPress Image uploader to add an image from media library or upload from computer.
 Title.
 Add a title to your image
 Description. give some information or describe the topic URL.
 Provide some link of your post.
 Click to open in new tab or don’t click to open in the same tab

-Step 2.
-General Options of Portfolio
+Step 2. **General Options of Image Gallery**

-In this section you can modify your portfolio in more details.
+In this section you can modify your Image Gallery in more details.
 That will change the features of each view you choose.

-2.1 **Gallery/content-popup**
+2.1 **Gallery / content-popup**

 Element Styles

 Element Width.
-Sets the width of posted image
+Sets Image Gallery width of posted image

 Element Height.
-Sets the high of posted image
+Sets Image Gallery high of posted image

 Element Border Width.
-Set the border with of the element
+Set Image Gallery border with of the element

 Element Border Color.
-Choose the color for the border
+Choose Image Gallery color for the border

 Element's Image Overlay Color.
-Choose a color for the overlay on the image while hovering
+Choose a color for Image Gallery overlay on the image while hovering

 Element's Image Overlay Transparency.
-Set the level of transparency of the image overlay
+Set Image Gallery level of transparency of the image overlay

 Zoom Image Style.
-Changes the color of zoom icon
+Changes Image Gallery color of zoom icon

 Popup Styles

 Popup Background Color.
-Change the background color of popup
+Change Image Gallery background color of popup

-Popup Overlay Color.Choose. the color for popup overlay
+Popup Overlay Color.Choose.
+Image Gallery color for popup overlay

 Popup Overlay Transparency.
-Set the level of background transparency
+Set Image Gallery level of background transparency

 Popup Close Button Style.
-Change the color of “X” icon
+Change Image Gallery color of “X” icon

 Show Separator Lines. tick to show separation lines between title and text.

 Popup Description

 Show Description.
-Tick to show the description of the image
+Tick to show Image Gallery description of the image

 Description Font Size.
-Choose the size of description font
+Choose Image Gallery size of description font

 Description Font Color.
-Change the color of description text
+Change Image Gallery color of description text

 Element Title